cutright/DVH-Analytics-Bokeh/README.md

 - [X] Post-import file management

-- [ ] Add ability to plot a temporary plan not in the SQL DB
+- [X] Add ability to plot a temporary plan not in the SQL DB
+    - [ ] Determine cause of slow UI response

 - [X] Implement Orthanc DICOM Listener